learn-co-curriculum/phase-3-nested-hash-iteration/README.md

 -

 At this point you should be familiar with iterating over hashes that have one level—a series of key/value pairs on a single tier.
+For example:

 ```ruby
 jon_snow = {